Loading...

 3. Resume streaming: Continue receiving the rest of the response from where it was interrupted

-For Claude 4.6 models, you should add a user message that instructs the model to continue from where it left off.
-For example:
+For Claude 4.6 and later models, the same capture-and-resume strategy applies, but step 2 changes: instead of placing the partial response in an assistant message, add a user message that instructs the model to continue from where it left off.

 Sample prompt